abhinavs/abhinavs.github.io/_posts/2016-10-27-inflation.md

 <br />

-This is the reason Satoshi Nakamoto designed Bitcoin to have a cap.
-More on Bitcoin in later posts.
+One a related note, this is the reason Satoshi Nakamoto designed Bitcoin to have a cap.
+I will write more on Bitcoin in later posts.